influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries/data-explorer.md

 ### View raw data

 Toggle the **View Raw Data** {{< icon "toggle" >}} option to see your data in table format instead of a graph.
-Group keys and data types are easily identifiable at the top of each column underneath the headings.
+[Group keys](/influxdb/cloud/reference/glossary/#group-key) and [data types](/influxdb/cloud/reference/syntax/annotated-csv/extended/#datatype) are easily identifiable at the top of each column underneath the headings.
 Use this option when data can't be visualized using a visualization type.
+Scroll through the raw data using arrows, or click page numbers to find specific tables.

  {{< img-hd src="/img/influxdb/cloud-controls-view-raw-data.png" alt="View raw data" />}}